christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/README.md

 Results Output : Finally, the updated eigenvalues and eigenvectors are printed to the console.

 Matplotlib is for C++, a C++ wrapper for Python’s matplotlib (MPL) plotting library.
 Thus, to learn more about the functions that are eventually called the [matplotlib documentation](https://matplotlib.org/3.1.1/index.html) might be useful.
 Most functions have a link to the MPL function they call.
+Matplotlib for C++ requires a working Python installation as well as Matplotlib.
+Python2.7 and Python3 (>= 3.6) have been tested, but other versions should work as well.
+In the linking process the exact version of Python to use can be specified by linking the according library.

 ##### [Code Source](https://github.com/madou-sow/OnlineML_ESP32/blob/main/ARDUINO/GHA-PCA/src/online_GhaPca_update.cpp)